appsdevpk/AdpTools/readme.md

 ## Custom Meta Boxes

 This plugin uses cmb2 plugin (included in the plugin folder, you don't need to install it separately).
 To register a custom meta box, just place a configuration file in **metaboxes** folder inside app folder.
 For help about the configuration just visit cmb2 documentation.
 A sample configuration file is provided in the repo.
+There is an extra parameter in field options named showinadmin, if you want to show a specific meta field in admin posts list, just set this parameter to true.
+You can conditionally show the meta box by configuring showon in meta configuration, currently only two conditions are supported, you can either configure ids parameter to show this meta box on posts with selected ids or you can configure templates list to show this meta box on specific template.
+For further help take a look at the examples.

 ## Admin Pages